-To successfully land funding, you need to think like investors when reviewing the business plan.
+To successfully land funding, you need to think like investor when reviewing the business plan.
 If you were considering lending money to a business what would be one of your first concerns?
 Naturally it would be the chances of the business failing.
 An investor lends money with the intent on getting a return on that investment.
 So it makes sense that the business plan should be evaluated from the same perspective by the business owner.

 Small businesses have a high rate of failure according to the Small Business Administration.
 There have been many studies done to determine why this is so.
 These studies have identified common errors that businesses make, so you want to consider these problems before they ever become an issue.
 Realistically, potential investors will have them in mind before agreeing to lend money so being prepared to respond is important.